Want to take an instant dream vacation, do something crazy or hang out with your idol tonight?

 The six less famous but powerful techniques for lucid dreaming:

 Hypnagogic Imagery Technique

 1. Cycle Adjustment Technique (CAT)

-The Cycle Adjustment Technique (CAT) can be very effective for beginners and allow you to have up to 3-4 lucid dream sessions per week.
+The Cycle Adjustment Technique (CAT), created by the lucid dreaming teacher Daniel Love, can be very effective for beginners and allow you to have up to 3-4 lucid dream sessions per week.

 The method is not difficult to follow, although it requires some discipline on your part since you have to intentionally get up earlier than usual.